BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-hybrid-semantic-ranking.md

         Do not use any other tables / views, other than those defined above.

 User Question:
-Summarise 5 products and any documents related to them?
+Select 1 product and any documents related to them?

 You are in the process of helping the user fulfill this request using the following plan:
 To achieve the goal of summarizing 5 products and any documents related to them, we will follow a structured plan that leverages the provided functions.
 Here's how we can proceed: